CharlotteScott1/Snake-Using-Reinforced-Learning/README.md

-# Snake Using Reinforced Learning
+# First Attempt At Snake Using Reinforced Learning
  My first attempt at teaching an agent to play snake when I was 15 years old, yes I know, its cheating :)

  Attempt 2 coming soon...